HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART1.md

 - Finding data – searching.
 Data ordering requirements make the binary search tree a really efficient structure for searching for data, as we don’t need to traverse all node to search the data.

-Traversals – to enumerate in well-defined order they are pre-order, in-order and post-order.
-Pre-order and post-order are used in mathematical expression evaluation, and evaluation of run time behaviours in a language like compilers use trees, dependency graph for which depends upon which operation.
+- Traversals – to enumerate in well-defined order they are pre-order, in-order and post-order.
+Pre-order and post-order are used in mathematical expression evaluation, and evaluation of run time behaviour in a language like compilers use trees, dependency graph for which depends upon which operation.

 - Hash Tables - Hash tables are fit into the broad category of structures knows as associative arrays.
 Associative arrays provide the storage of key/value pairs into an array or an array like collection.
 But unlike an array, the index can be any comparable type not just an integer, each key is unique.
 The key type is mapped to an index.

 - This GetIndex() method hashed the string, hashing is a process that derives a fixed size result from an arbitrary input.
 Any string of any length when hashed would return a fixed size i.e. 32-bit integer hash value.
-The features of a hashing algorithm - stable (same input generates the same output everytime), uniform (hash value should be uniformly distributed through available space), efficeint and secure.
+The features of a hashing algorithm - stable (same input generates the same output every time), uniform (hash value should be uniformly distributed through available space), efficient and secure.

 - String hashing - Naive implementation - summing of the ASCII value of character.